Call for Papers

 NOTE: Keynote, Featured, Invited, Workshop, Ignite, and Symposium presentations do not count toward the submission limit.

-- Oral presentations are 75 minutes in length and will occur at various times during the conference on March 12 and March13.
+- Oral presentations are 75 minutes in length and will occur at various times during the conference on April 14 & 15.
 You may present one topic the entire time or may choose to have multiple topics and presenters within your presentation.
 For example, you might have 3 presenters and a discussion all focused around a topic area (e.g., interventions for individuals diagnosed with autism).
 Oral presenters are provided with a screen, LCD projectors and microphone (where needed).
 Laptops are the responsibility of the presenter.
-If you need to rent a laptop for your presentation, please download both the electrical form and the A/V form.
+If you need to rent a laptop for your presentation, please download the AV Price Guide and AV Order form and return to the appropriate party (specified on the forms).
 Please keep in mind that rented equipment is at the expense of the presenter.

 - Symposium Sessions - A symposium session provides several (sometimes contrasting) views on a single topic or issue.
 Three to four people each provide a 15–20 minute presentation related to an issue or a theme.
 The formation of the symposiums will be a combination of presentations submitted in a group of related subjects/topics by the presenters themselves and/or organized into like topic sessions by the APBS Training and Education Committee.